evehling/cruncher-public/README.md

 🧠 Cruncher is designed with neurodiverse individuals particularly in mind by a devloper with ADHD.
 For more details on how Crunch is designed to work with all different types of brains, see the Wiki.

 ## Project Status
-I've divided this project into several stages and have created a milestone for each under [Issues](https://github.com/evehling/cruncher-public/milestones) with more specific details.
+I've divided this project into several stages:
 | Stage  | Progress |
 | ------------- | ------------- |
 | 👩‍🔬 Ideation & Research  |  ![90%](https://progress-bar.dev/90) |